SunlayGGX/Storm/README.md

 Finally, be aware that all scripting will be executed inside the same Scripting thread that is a specific registered thread.
 Therefore, all method that the API calls should be responsible to dispatch the real execution to the expected threads to avoid any threading issues.

+## Commands

+Storm script commands are not part of any scripting language and are parsed separately from what is sent to the interpreter.
+Commands are also ignored by said interpreter.
+Commands are like headers those purpose is to control how the script will be played.
+A script can only have one or no header commands and it is placed after the header.
+Command part of the script are delimited by #####
+A header must begin and end by this delimitor.
+Afterward should follow the script that will be sent to the interpreter.
+A command inside the header is declared on the same line.
+2 different lines are 2 different commands.
+A command is defined by a keyword defining what the command is, and some parameters.
+Both are separated by ':'.
+Here the list of available commands keywords :
+-**pid** : Parameters are the list of PIDs separated by a ' ' or a ','.
+It specifies that the following script must be executed only by the processes referred by the listed PIDs.

 ## Exposed methods

 #### SimulatorManager (simulMgr)